syncfusion-content/javascript-docs/js/Gantt/Timescale-Modes.md

 ## Customize automatic timescale update action

-In Gantt, schedule timeline was automatically updated when the tasks date values are updated beyond the schedule date values.
+In Gantt, schedule timeline will be automatically updated when the tasks are edited beyond the schedule start date and end date range.
 This can be enabled/disabled by using [`updateTimescaleView`](/api/js/ejgantt#members:scheduleheadersettings-updatetimescaleview "scheduleHeaderSettings.updateTimescaleView") property.
 The following code snippets shows how to prevent the automatic timescale update in Gantt.

 {% highlight javascript %}